It is hoped that this article will serve to expose the truth.

 prayer, supplication, petition, oration, eulogy, benediction, commendation, blessing, honour, magnify, bring forth, follow closely, walk/follow behind closely, to remain attached, to contact or to be in contact.

-when the second horse follows the first one so closely that its head always
+horse race when the second horse follows the first one so

-overlaps the first horse’s body that horse is called AL-MUSSALLI
+its head always overlaps the first horse’s body that horse is

 *the word 'musalleena' (plural) is used in al quran (the reading), please see 70:22, 74:43, 107:4.